Pylons/pyramid/docs/narr/traversal.rst

 ``Biz`` type (because "biz" is an instance of the Python class ``Biz``).

-Using the "view name" ("buz.txt") and the type, it asks the :term:`application registry` this question:
+Using the :term:`view name` (``buz.txt``) and the type, it asks the :term:`application registry` this question:

-- Please find me a :term:`view` with the name "buz.txt" that can be used for class ``Biz``.
+- Please find me a :term:`view callable` registered with a :term:`view configuration` with the name ``buz.txt`` that can be used for class ``Biz``.

-Let's say that question is answered "here you go, here's a bit of code that is willing to deal with that case", and returns a :term:`view`.
-It is passed the "biz" object as the "context" and the current :term:`WebOb` :term:`request` as the "request".
+Let's say that question is answered "here you go, here's a bit of code that is willing to deal with that case", and returns a :term:`view callable`.
+The view callable is passed the "biz" object as the "context" and the current :term:`WebOb` :term:`request` as the "request".
 It returns a :term:`response`.

 There are two special cases:

 - During traversal you will often end up with a :term:`view name` that is the empty string.
-This indicates that :mod:`repoze.bfg` should look up the *default view*.
+This indicates that :mod:`repoze.bfg` should look up the :term:`default view`.
 The default view is a view that is registered with no name or a view which is registered with a name that equals the empty string.